1–2 spots available for Q2 · Claim yours

 Can I just hire a senior developer instead of a CTO?

-A senior developer writes code and makes implementation decisions.
+A senior developer writes code and makes implementation calls.
 A CTO sets technical strategy, aligns technology with business goals, manages team structure, and represents technical capabilities to investors.
 Hiring a senior developer when you need a CTO is like hiring a line cook when you need a head chef to design the menu and run the kitchen.

 How much does a fractional CTO cost?

-What if my technical co-founder left?
+What if my technical co-founder just left?

 My developers say everything is fine.
 Should I still worry?